liquidprompt/liquidprompt/CONTRIBUTING.md

 3. Good commit message:
      - first line must be 50 chars max and is a summary of the commit.
-The first charcter should be capitalized, no ending period.
+The first character should be capitalized, no ending period.
 Use the imperative mood ("fix thing", not "fixes thing" or "fixing thing" or "fixed thing")
      - second line must be empty